SpoonLabs/astor/docs/getting-starting.md

 * the default ingredient scope is `package`, to change it do `ConfigurationProperties.properties.setProperty("scope","global")`
 * Always put code in a package, not in the default unnamed package.
+* if the project under repair has dependencies, you must use the `--dependencies` flag, see below.

 ### Output